YMMV: Evan Almighty

-Which is actually a huge improvement over the original scripted ending, which had no twist to the scenario at all; there's a world-ending flood and the ones on the ark are the only survivors.
+- Esoteric Happy Ending: The ending glosses over the millions of dollars of property damage, the hundreds of people who probably died, and the fact that everyone on the ark, such as the Baxters, has lost their homes and possessions.
+Believe it or not, this is a huge improvement over the original scripted ending, which had no twist to the scenario at all; there's a world-ending flood and the ones on the ark are the only survivors.
 Naturally, it didn't take long for everyone to figure out this might be a tad depressing for a goofy comedy, never mind that it makes the animals showing up nonsense.
-And that it would make God an even bigger Jerkass God (If not outright God Is Evil) due to the fact that the original story of Noah's Ark ends with God explicitly promising never to destroy the world via flood again.
+It would also make God an even bigger Jerkass God due to the fact that the original story of Noah's Ark ends with God explicitly promising never to destroy the world via flood again.